igorlogius/igorlogius/FAQ.md

 I generally like to remove old resolved issues after a certain time cause i dont see much value in retaining them.
 If something becomes relevant it's best to open a new issue.

-### How can i sharing sensitive information?
+### How to share sensitive information?

-Open an issue so i can get back to you but only send the sensitive information to the [support email](mailto:w7d7289je@mozmail.com) Use the same issue title as the subject in the mail, so i'll be able to match them up.
+First open an issue so i can get back to you, then send the sensitive information to the [support email](mailto:w7d7289je@mozmail.com) Use the same issue title as the subject in the mail, so i'll be able to match them up.